skshamagarwal/skshamagarwal/README.md

 🎓 &nbsp;I'm currently pursuing B.Tech.
 (CSE).\
 🌱 &nbsp;I'm on track for learning more about Data Science, Data Management and Software Development.\
 ✍️ &nbsp;In my free time, I read Books, watch Media and write Blogs as side hustles.\
 ✉️ &nbsp;You can shoot me an email at skshamagarwal@gmail.com!
-I'll try to respond as soon as I can.

 ## 🔧 Technologies & Tools